Sue Falsone: Los Angeles Dodgers

 When Falsone was hired by the Dodgers in late 2007 (to start in the 2008 season), she became the first female team physical therapist in Major League Baseball history.
-Falsone spent three seasons with the Dodgers as physical therapist, from 2008–2010, and traveled with the team.
+Falsone spent three seasons with the Dodgers as physical therapist, from 2008 to 2010, and traveled with the team.
 She treated several players recovering from injury during that period, including Rafael Furcal and Andre Ethier.
 She also participated in a Dodgers-sponsored paid baseball clinic teaching strength and conditioning for the public and was cited in media reports about Tom Brady's 2008 injury discussing recovery from ACL surgery.
 In a pre-season team-building exercise in February 2008, Falsone played the part of American Idol judge Paula Abdul in a performance modeled after the show, called "Dodger Idol".
 During the 2011 season, Falsone returned to Phoenix and API full-time, but remained a consultant for the Dodgers.

 In October 2011, it was reported that Falsone would be hired as the Dodgers' Head Athletic Trainer for the 2012 season, to replace Stan Conte in the wake of his promotion.
 She retained her position as SPI's Vice President of Performance Physical Therapy and Team Sports.
 ESPN commentator Curt Schilling, a prior patient of hers, stated "I can't imagine anyone more equipped to get that position, both from an intelligence perspective and the makeup of her personality...
 She was destined for this."
 Falsone's philosophy as head trainer includes a heavy emphasis on prevention, what she calls "prehab", rather than solely providing treatment.